rasel9t6/practical-assessment/README.md

 # Recipe App

-# Description:

-- You are provided with an incomplete Recipe App project that uses the free MealDB API to retrieve recipe data.
-The app needs to showcase some recipes and allows users to add them to a cart.
-Functionalities after carting is not required for the current MVP.
-The home page includes a banner section, a top recipes section, and a search option to find recipes by name or ingredients.

-# Required New Features:

-- Basic Authentication: Implement an authentication flow using name, email, phone, and a password.
-- All Recipes Page: Create a page where users can view all recipes.
-- Add Recipe to Cart: Allow users to add recipes to a cart.
-The cart should store data locally if the user is not logged in, and save it to the user’s account if they are logged in.
-- Bug Fixes: There are at least three, or more features that are currently not working properly.
-Identify and fix these bugs.

-# Additional Requirements:

-- Consistent Design Style: Ensure that any new features match the design style of the existing application.
-Follow basic accessibility standards.
-- Mobile Responsiveness: Make all pages responsive for mobile devices.

-# Documentation Requirements:

-- After completion, document under the README section.
-- Features Implemented: Describe the new features you added, in both technical and non-technical terms.
-- Bug Fixes: Briefly list the bugs you identified and fixed.
-- Time Estimate: Indicate the total time spent on the assessment.

-# N.B.
-Documentation should be brief and short, no need to go overboard with it.

-# Submission Guidelines:

-- Clone or ZIP Download the existing GitHub Code repository: https://github.com/khalek-repliq/frontend-assessment
-- Get rid of the .git folder from the project.
-- Make your necessary changes and upload your new project into your personal GitHub account as a public repository
-- Host your final version on Vercel, Netlify, Firebase or similar platform and prepare your live link.
-- You must submit your "GitHub Link" & "Live Link"
+## Description

+This is a Recipe App that integrates with the free MealDB API to fetch recipe data.
+The app allows users to explore various recipes, add them to a cart, and provides a basic authentication system.
+Users can also view all recipes and search for recipes by name.

+### Features:
+- **Banner Section:** The home page features a hero section with a call-to-action button.
+- **Top Recipes Section:** Displays top recipes fetched from the MealDB API.
+- **Search Functionality:** Users can search for recipes by name.
+- **All Recipes Page:** A dedicated page to display all available recipes.
+- **Add to Cart:** Users can add recipes to a cart, which is saved locally if not logged in and to the user's account if logged in.
+- **Basic Authentication:** Implemented login and signup flow using name, email, phone, and password.
+- **Mobile Responsiveness:** The app is fully responsive on mobile devices.

+## Features Implemented

+### 1. **API Integration:**
+   - Converted the entire HTTP API kit into Next.js API routes for seamless server-side integration.

+### 2. **Add to Cart Functionality:**
+   - Implemented the ability for users to add recipes to a cart.
+   - Cart data is stored locally if the user is not logged in, and to the user's account if logged in.

+### 3. **Authentication:**
+   - Implemented a basic authentication system with user data (name, email, phone, password) being preserved in local storage.

+### 4. **All Recipes Page:**
+   - Created a new page to display all available recipes from the API.

+### 5. **Bug Fixes:**
+   - Fixed the **unique map key error** in the recipe list.
+   - Resolved issues with the **modal close function** not working properly.
+   - Resolved issues with the **toggle navbar hamburger button** not closing after navigation.
+   - Fixed deprecated tags in the **modal component** and passed the `SingleRecipe` as a child component.
+   - Addressed **Next.js config images.remotePatterns warning**.

+### 6. **Design and Accessibility Improvements:**
+   - Designed a **Hero Section Banner** with a call-to-action button.
+   - Improved accessibility by ensuring proper **aria attributes** and accessible design elements.

+### 7. **Configuration:**
+   - Added an **.env** file to securely store sensitive data and prevent exposure.

+## Bug Fixes

+- Fixed **unique map key error** in the recipe list.
+- Resolved **modal close function** issue.
+- Resolved **Toggle Navbar** issue.
+- Fixed **deprecated tags** in the modal component.
+- Corrected **images.remotePatterns** warning in Next.js config.

+## Time Estimate

+- Total time spent on this assessment: **25+ hours** (adjust based on actual time).

+---

+Thank you for reviewing my work!